Whether it’s your first or fiftieth cruise booking a cabin on a cruise ship is never easy, not with so many different things to consider!

 A lot of first-time cruisers make the mistake of booking an obstructed view cabin, thinking it will save them some money (and yes obstructed view cabins are sold at a cheaper price).

 You’ll have your view blocked (either partially or fully) by one of the ship’s lifeboats and whilst a discount may sound like a good if you’re watching the pennies, we’d suggest either an inside cabin (much cheaper) or if money’s not an issue booking an unobstructed view or even your own private balcony.

 Right above or below busy areas

-You’ll probably need a deck plan for this one (which you can view here or you can ask the help of an expert here).
-There are definitely different spots on the ship you should avoid if you can (these tend to be the spots you’d end up with if you were booked a guaranteed cabin).
+You’ll probably need a deck plan for this one but there are definitely different spots on the ship you should avoid if you can (these tend to be the spots you’d end up with if you were booked a guaranteed cabin).

 If you’re worried or unsure now don’t panic, any of our specialist cruise consultants will be happy to advise you.

 Inside facing balconies